aefty/SQUIC_Matlab/README.md

 ## SQUIC for Matlab
 ### Sparse Quadratic Inverse Covariance Estimation
-This is the SQUIC algorithm, made available through a Matlab interface.
+This is the SQUIC algorithm, made available for Matlab.
 SQUIC tackles the statistical problem of estimating large sparse inverse covariance matrices.
 This estimation poses an ubiquitous problem that arises in many applications e.g. coming from the